K. J. Yesudas discography: Christian Devotional Songs

-Devotional Releases
+Hindu Devotional Releases

 Hymns from the Rig-Veda

 The Album Hymns from the Rig-Veda is one of the greatest albums of K J Yesudas.
 The album composed by Maestro Sri Rangasami Parthasarathy and recorded using Indian musical instruments in the background score.
 The Rig-Veda is the most ancient of the four Vedas and is one of the oldest texts of any Indo-European language and one of the world's oldest religious texts.

 Forty minutes album consists of 1028 Hymns in 10 Mandalas.
 37 slokas from Mandalas V-51-11 to 15; VII-35-1 to 13; X-63-6 to 17; X-190-1 to 3; X-191-1 to 4.

 Album contained the text in Sanskrit with transliteration in English.
 Album released in 1979 by Oriental Records.

 Music for Meditation – Gayatri Mantra

 Album Music for Meditation – Gayatri Mantra was composed by Sri Rangasami Parthasarathy and sung by K J Yesudas.
 The Gayatri Mantra is sung in nine different ragas to symbolize the oneness of Divinity.
 Album released by Oriental Records.